-So it would seem the tradition is better for Democrats than for Re- shipbuilding docks, cement factopublicans, except this-there is simment is best illustrated by the fact | ply no one else on the public horizon | gic commercial and naval basethat the brain trusters are now so far as the Republican party is contalking stock dividends, providing cerned.
+better for Democrats than for Re- shipbuilding docks, cement factopublicans, except this-there is sim- ries, and sugar refineries; a strateply no one else on the public horizon | gic commercial and naval baseso far as the Republican party is contalking stock dividends, providing cerned.
 That's why you are going the Supreme court will reverse its to hear a lot about Mr. Dewey from placed it among the world's princi-